andreimerlescu/rusty-gematria/README.md

 - [gematria](https://github.com/andreimerlescu/gematria) — the Go cipher library
 - [textee](https://github.com/andreimerlescu/textee) — the sliding window algorithm
 - [genwordpass](https://github.com/andreimerlescu/genwordpass) — the dictionary source

+## License

+Copyright (c) 2026 Andrei Merlescu.
+All Rights Reserved.

+This software is proprietary.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author.